-You can record your interview questions one time, and send thousands of applicants to an entirely school-branded experience just for them.
+Through Asynchronous Assessments, you can record your interview questions one time, and send thousands of applicants to an entirely school-branded experience built just for them.

 Unlike a video conference, which offers conversational flexibility, neither the interviewer or interviewee can go off of the structured “interview agenda” and ask follow-up questions.
-On the bright side, you can ensure every candidate gets the same experience and you don’t risk the interview going off track and running overtime.
+What you do ensure, however, is that every candidate gets the same experience and you don’t risk the interview going off track and running overtime.

 Worried about missing the ability to probe during a conversation?
 Kira also has the ability to nest and sequence a series of video questions to explore and capture a single concept.